 There’s more information about being accompanied to formal meetings in the Guide to Workplace Representatives.

-Just so it’s clear, we don’t allow grievance meetings to be recorded, but detailed notes will be taken and you’ll be given a copy after the meeting.
+Just so it’s clear, we don’t allow grievance meetings to be recorded, on any device including through Teams or Zoom, but detailed notes will be taken, and you’ll be given a copy after the meeting.

 After the meeting the manager will do any further investigation that’s needed.
 They’ll then write to the colleague to tell them the outcome.